cfe-lab/bblab-server/server_config.md

 Note that the `bblab-site` container runs the Apache server which serves the Django app, and uses the Apache configuration files found in `conf/`.
 From within the container, run `service apache2 reload` to reload the server after any manual changes.
+Do NOT use `service apache2 restart`, as this will stop PID 1 and the container itself will restart.

 [`docker-compose-bblab.yml#L81-L107`]: docker-compose-bblab.yml#L81-L107